Princess Lilibet of Sussex: Birth and family

-Titles, styles, and succession
+Title and styles

-At the accession of Charles III, Lilibet became entitled to use the title "princess" and style "royal highness" as the child of a son of the monarch, pursuant to letters patent issued by King George V in 1917.
-However, sources reported that it was unclear whether she would use that title, noting that not all members of the royal family who are eligible for a title choose to use one.
-An 8 March 2023 statement by a spokesperson for Lilibet's parents confirming her baptism days earlier marked the first time that her parents had publicly used her title of "princess", with the announcement referring to her as "Princess Lilibet Diana".
-The official website of the royal family was updated to refer to her as "Princess Lilibet of Sussex" on 9 March 2023.
+Following the death of Elizabeth II and accession of Charles III on 8 September 2022, Lilibet became entitled to use the title "princess" and the style "Royal Highness" as the child of a son of the monarch, pursuant to letters patent issued by King George V in 1917.
+A statement on 8 March 2023 by a spokesperson for her parents confirming her baptism days earlier marked the first time they had publicly used her title, referring to her as "Princess Lilibet Diana".
+The official website of the royal family was updated on 9 March to refer to her as "Princess Lilibet of Sussex" on 9 March.
 Lilibet will use titles in formal settings but not in everyday conversations.